SuperElastix/SimpleElastix/README.md

 resultImage = sitk.SimpleElastix(sitk.ReadImage(fixedImage), sitk.ReadImage(movingImage), sitk.ReadParameterFile('pf.txt'))
 ```

 Loading images that already recide in memory does not count extra towards your RAM limit as only pointers are passed.
 In the next example, we first perform affine initialization and feed the resulting image to a non-rigid registration algorithm.
-The same fixed image is loaded once and used in both registrations.
+The same fixed image is used in both registrations.
 Notice the use of the default registration configurations that come with SimpleElastix.

 ```python
 import SimpleElastix as sitk